AFFILIATE MARKETING WITH GOOGLE ADS

 • Structured Snippets: Showcase specific aspects of your products or services, such as types, models, or features, to provide additional context to potential customers.

-• Call Extensions: Enable users to directly call your business by adding a clickable phone number to your ad, facilitating immediate connections.
+• Call Extensions: Add a clickable phone number to your ad to enable users to call your business directly, facilitating immediate connections.

 • Location Extensions: Display your business’s physical location alongside your ad, making it easier for local customers to find and visit your establishment.